 It is, however, held back to an extent by concerns around security, availability, compliance, migration planning, predictable cost and performance.

 To achieve a wider adoption in the market, these roadblocks need to be removed.
-At Hitachi Vantara, we have been met with a request for a modern virtual storage-as-a-service (VSTaaS) offering, provided by a cloud self-service portal for ordering, implementation and invoicing storage consumption as capacity fluctuates.
-Virtual STaaS is a hybrid cloud-pay-as-you-grow solution that frees your business from upfront investment and resource-intensive maintenance costs.
+Our Storage-as-a-Service (STaaS) from Hitachi Vantara offering is provided through a cloud-based, self-service portal for ordering, implementation and invoicing storage consumption as capacity fluctuates.
+STaaS is a hybrid cloud-pay-as-you-grow solution that frees your business from upfront investment and resource-intensive maintenance costs.
 It is delivered on premises to improve security and availability, secure performance and support data migration projects.
 This improves IT services operation with enhanced built-in automation and consumption-based delivery models.
 It also opens up wider adoption in the midsize market when lead by partners and service providers.

 Eventually, managed STaaS will play a key role in the data center and become the new norm going forward.
 All of this is part of the hybrid IT initiatives we have seen in the market, where traditional, public cloud and private cloud services blend into a unified IT service offering.